Visiting Rapid City, SD in the Winter

 Things to Do in Rapid City

 Rapid City is a large city with all of the amenities you would expect in any city.
-You’ll find plenty of opportunities for shopping and dining, along with plenty of museums and other things to do.
+You’ll find plenty of opportunities for shopping and dining, along with museums and other things to do.
 In the summer, tourists flock to Rapid City and the Black Hills.
 The winter is decidedly quieter.

 Downtown Rapid City, SD